Avery Cornburgh: Career

-Family
+Personal life and death

 He married Beatrice Lynne.
 Margaret Connolly writes:She was the daughter of London citizens, William and Alice Lynne.
 Her father, variously described as a ‘wolmongere’, merchant, and grocer, died in 1421, leaving all of his property to his wife who subsequently took a vow of chastity.
 At the time of his death his five children, John, Robert, Margaret, Alice, and Beatrice, were all minors.
 Nothing further is known of Robert who may have died before he reached maturity, but the fortunes of the four other children can be easily traced.
-John and Alice both subsequently married into the Knyvett family of Norfolk, John acquiring the Knyvett ancestral home of Southwick via his wife, either as her dowry or perhaps by purchase.John Lynne’s wife was Joan, one of the daughters of Sir John Knyvett and Elizabeth, daughter of Constantine, 2nd Lord Clifton (1372–95) of Buckenham Castle.
-Alice Lynne married Sir John’s son and heir, also named John Knyvett (1416–91).
+John and Alice both subsequently married into the Knyvett family of Norfolk, John acquiring the Knyvett ancestral home of Southwick via his wife, either as her dowry or perhaps by purchase.John Lynne's wife was Joan, one of the daughters of Sir John Knyvett and Elizabeth, daughter of Constantine, 2nd Lord Clifton (1372–95) of Buckenham Castle.
+Alice Lynne married Sir John's son and heir, also named John Knyvett (1416–91).
 Margaret Lynne became the second wife of the London scribe John Shirley who died in 1456.Beatrice Lynne’s first husband was Thomas Oxney, a grocer, and this marriage had occurred by 1429, because in that year Oxney acknowledged satisfaction for his wife’s patrimony before the mayor of London, Henry Bartone.
 They had at least one child, a son, also named Thomas.
 By 1461 Beatrice was widowedHis brother-in-law John Shirley inscribed a book for him.

-Avery Cornburgh lived at Dover’s in Essex and Bere Ferrers in Devon.
+Avery Cornburgh lived at Dover's in Essex and Bere Ferrers in Devon.
 He owned Hatters, Dagenham from 1482 to 1487.
 He also lived at Gooshays, Essex.

 He died on 2 February 1487 and was buried at Romford, Essex.
 One of the executors of his will was his nephew-by-marriage Sir William Knyvett.

-A splendid altar-tomb was erected for himself, his wfe, his sister Elizabeth Hanys and Maister John Crowland on which was the portraiture of a man in armour, with a sword by his side and a dagger lying betwixt his wife and his sister.
+An altar-tomb was erected for himself, his wfe, his sister Elizabeth Hanys and Maister John Crowland on which was the portraiture of a man in armour, with a sword by his side and a dagger lying betwixt his wife and his sister.

 Beatrice lived until at least 1499 when her grand-niece Bennet Knyvett left her a muskball in her will.